triepels/SASHA.jl/README.md

        end
 ```

-Accordingly, we need to create a space (i.e., grid) of configurations over which the hyperparameters of the model are to be optimized:
+Accordingly, we need to create a space (i.e., grid) of configurations over which want to optimize the hyperparameters:

 ```julia
 julia> sp = space(a=0.0:0.5:1.0, b=0.0:0.5:1.0)